 A little bit of brown paint and some more texture paste so they could tone in with the rest of his face, and they were ready to be painted.

 I know not everyone is comfortable painting eyes, but this tutorial will show you how to do it in a few easy steps.
-If you’re still not keen to try, this tutorial will show you how to make realistic eyeballs.
+If you’re still not keen to try painting them on, this tutorial will show you how to make realistic eyeballs with the help of a printer and yarn.

 Once the eyes are dry, they can be glued in place.
 You can add some more moss to hide any gaps or imperfections.